monbro/soundcloud-nodejs-api-wrapper/README.md

   clientnew.get('/me', {limit : 1}, function(err, result) {
     if (err) console.error(err);
-    console.log(result); // should show some data of your user });
+    console.log(result); // should show a json object of your soundcloud user });

 });